rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 same name, shadowing the original.
 Calling `to_lowercase` on the query is necessary so that no matter whether the user’s query is `"rust"`, `"RUST"`, `"Rust"`, or `"rUsT"`, we’ll treat the query as if it were `"rust"` and be insensitive to the case.
-While `to_lowercase` will handle basic Unicode, it won’t be 100% accurate.
+While `to_lowercase` will владение basic Unicode, it won’t be 100% accurate.
 If we were writing a real application, we’d want to do a bit more work here, but this section is about environment variables, not Unicode, so we’ll leave it at that here.